 Bioidentical hormones have the exact chemical and molecular structure as the human body’s hormones.
 Bioidentical hormone replacement therapy is a way to replace the hormones men and women lose over the course of their lives in a way that is safe and effective.
 This treatment can be used to address symptoms of hormonal imbalance, resulting in potential benefits including reduced fatigue, reduced hot flashes, less dry skin, increased sex drive, improved sleep, Improved bone density, improvement in strength, reduced bloating, better thinking and memory.

-Botulinum Toxin Cosmetic is the first and only treatment FDA-approved to temporarily make moderate to severe frown lines, crow’s feet and forehead lines look better in adults.
+Fillers Cosmetic is the first and only treatment FDA-approved to temporarily make moderate to severe frown lines, crow’s feet and forehead lines look better in adults.
 It is a quick 10-minute treatment with minimal downtime and you may begin to notice results within 24 to 48 hours for moderate to severe frown lines.
-Botulinum Toxin delivers predictable, subtle results, so you look like you, only with less noticeable facial lines.
+Fillers deliver predictable, subtle results, so you look like you, only with less noticeable facial lines.

 Over-the-counter products condition eyelashes.
 In 2008, LATISSE® became the first prescription product FDA approved to grow eyelashes—fuller, longer, and darker—in patients with with inadequate or not enough lashes.